Interested in the analytics included with your Newsletter subscription?

 Delivery rates tell you information on the quality of your email list.
 If you are using the same email list as you did a year ago, you are likely experiencing a low delivery rate as employees leave, or change email addresses due to name changes.
 And more importantly, you are likely ignoring all the new employee additions.

-Data and insights into your newsletter is only helpful if you know how to act on the
+Data and insights into your newsletter are only helpful if you know how to act on the

 data.
 Many of the ideas laid out in this white paper are intuitive once you’ve framed

 your newsletter objectives.
 Before jumping into these metrics, define and articulate your